ConductorOne/baton-dockerhub/README.md

 # Prerequisites

 Among the prerequisities for running `baton-dockerhub` are prerequisities for running [hub-tool](https://github.com/docker/hub-tool#prerequisites) which is installed Docker on your machine and DockerHub account.
-You can use account username and password to authenticate in connector.
+You can use account username and access token to authenticate in connector.

 # Getting Started